Aaron Sardinha

 Sobia (she/her) is a Pakistani-Canadian woman who works from an anti-oppression, decolonial, and liberation psychology lens, incorporating an anti-patriarchal, Islamically spiritual worldview into her daily life.
 She holds a doctorate in Applied Social Psychology and post-doctoral training in public health, and taught in the Department of Psychology at UPEI before becoming ED at BIPOC USHR until 2024.
 Her research on Muslim sexual health has appeared in academic journals as well as Teen Vogue and Refinery29, and she is a regular voice on issues of race and racial justice in PEI media.

-Circle of Protection Co-facilitator (aka Board Vice President)
+Circle of Protection co-facilitator (aka Board Secretary)

 Circle of Protection Record Keeper (aka Board Secretary)